DSO & DPO Benchmarks for Growing Companies 2026

 What's more important: DSO or DPO?

 DSO typically has more impact on cash flow because it directly affects when cash comes in.
-DPO optimization is secondary, but managing both together in the Cash Conversion Cycle gives the most complete picture of working capital efficiency.
+However, DPO optimization can amplify DSO improvements by extending cash outflows.
+Managing both together in the Cash Conversion Cycle gives the most complete picture of working capital efficiency.

 How do I calculate DSO accurately?

-DSO = (Accounts Receivable / Revenue) × Days in Period.
+DSO = (Accounts Receivable / Revenue) x Days in Period.
 Use ending AR and revenue for simplicity, or average AR for more accuracy.
 Calculate on a monthly or quarterly basis for tracking trends.
+Segment DSO by customer type to identify specific collection challenges.